Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: AI

-Here is a list of 4 foods that can harm your kidneys.
+Here is a list of four foods that can harm your kidneys.

 Processed meat is harmful to the kidneys.

-You’ve probably heard a lot about the harmful effects of processed meat, but you may not know much about its effects on your kidneys.
+You’ve probably heard a lot about the harmful effects of processed meat, but you may not know much about its effects on the kidneys.
 Bacon, ham, sausage, and other cold cuts are also high in sodium and preservatives like nitrates and phosphates.
 Too much sodium can also lead to high blood pressure, a major risk factor for kidney damage.
-In addition, processed meats are often high in saturated fat, which contributes to heart disease, another condition that is closely linked to kidney health.
+In addition, processed meats are often high in saturated fat, which contributes to cardiovascular problems, another condition closely linked to kidney health.

 Soft drink

-You may not know that this is one of the main culprits in kidney disease.
+What you may not know is that this is one of the main culprits in kidney disease.
 Both regular and diet sodas contain high levels of phosphoric acid, artificial sweeteners, and added sugars.
-Excess phosphorus can put stress on the kidneys, especially in people with reduced kidney function.
-Studies have shown that soda can contribute to conditions such as osteoporosis, kidney disease, metabolic syndrome, and dental problems.
+Excess phosphorus can put a strain on the kidneys, especially in people with reduced kidney function.
+Studies have shown that soda can cause conditions such as osteoporosis, kidney disease, metabolic syndrome, and dental problems.

 Replace soft drinks with water, unsweetened herbal tea, or coconut water.